 Use a cutter with a small entering angle.
 A round insert cutter is another alternative.

-This “light and fast” technique provides an excellent metal removal rate and is the first choice for less stable machines (acc. to ISO 40) and when the cavity has a profiled shape, i.e. die and mould.
+This “light and fast” technique provides an excellent metal removal rate and is the First choice for less stable machines (according to ISO 40) and when the cavity has a profiled shape, i.e. die and mold.